 Ron Stanton, Hopewell Junction, NY

-Meg Boyce, Director of Programs & Services (Poughkeepsie)
+Meg Boyce, VP of Programs & Services (Poughkeepsie)

-Michele Muir, Director of Communications & Public Policy (Poughkeepsie)
+Michele Muir, VP of Communications & Public Policy (Poughkeepsie)

-Jennifer Scheuermann, Director of Finance & Operations (Middletown)
+Jennifer Scheuermann, VP of Finance & Operations (Middletown)

 Elizabeth Johnson, Care Consultant